NFNChris/json-transmute/README.md

-json | Returns JSON.parse() on a piped value for embedded JSON keys | Returns an array of keys for the piped object lt(x1) | Returns true if piped value is less than value x1 lowercase | Returns `.toLowerCase()` of the piped string multiply(x1,x2,..xn) | Multiply one or more values with a piped value not(x1) | Returns the boolean opposite of x1
+json | Returns JSON.parse() on a piped value for embedded JSON keys | Returns an array of keys for the piped object lt(x1) | Returns true if piped value is less than value x1 lte(x1) | Returns true if piped value is less than or equal to value x1 lowercase | Returns `.toLowerCase()` of the piped string multiply(x1,x2,..xn) | Multiply one or more values with a piped value not(x1) | Returns the boolean opposite of x1